vrkaushal/Golang-Media-Server/README.md

 run >go run main.go;
 this will establish server on port:8080;
-use link: https://hls-js-dev.netlify.app/demo/?ref=hackernoon.com to test HLS streaming over the server (make sure to change format to HLS)
+use link: https://hls-js-dev.netlify.app/demo/?ref=hackernoon.com to test HLS streaming over the server (make sure to change format to HLS) link to server to enter in demo test: http://localhost:8080/outputlist.m3u8

 Next Steps: